therightstuff/aws-cdk-js-dev-guide/README.md

 ```

 Additionally, you will need to copy the npm script definitions from
-`package.json` and the `bin/aws-cdk-js-dev-guide.ts` (with the stack name
+`package.json`, the `bin/aws-cdk-js-dev-guide.ts` file (with the stack name
-modified to match your new project).
+modified to match your new project), and modify the signature of
+`lib/aws-cdk-js-dev-guide-stack.ts` to accept custom options.

 ### Useful commands